ansyblenetwork/sdg/_posts/2020-11-08-the-major-and.md

 title: "The major and pentatonic scales: An objective construction"
 ---

 To what extent does the major scale of classical Western music, and the pentatonic scale of Eastern music, have mathematical origins?
 To what extent are they merely ingrained through habituation?
 I did a lot of research trying to find a definitive answer to these questions.
 I found a lot of partial answers, but which always seemed to fall short.
-Below is what I've decided is the most objective presentation which I have pieced together from various sources.
+Below is what I've decided is the most objective construction which I have pieced together from various sources.

 ### Mathematical origins of the major scale